applicaster/developer.applicaster.com/content/app-analytics/Modular-Analytics.md

 **Channel Schedule: Program Clicked** | Measures tapping on a Program in the Full EPG screen.
 **EPG: Now Button Clicked** | Measures tapping on the ‘Now’ button in EPG screens, which locates the list on the present program.
 **Program: Personal Reminder Turned On/Off** | Measures tapping on an 'on/off Reminder' button, to turn on/off a personal reminder notification when a program is live from within the 'live program' componentized cells.
-**Live Drawer: Show All Channels Clicked** | Measures tapping on the 'live drawer' button, in order to display the channel list.
 **Channel List: Channel Clicked** | Measures tapping on a Channel in the Channel List screen, reached from the 'Live Drawer' screen.
 **Live Drawer: Live Program Clicked** | Measures tapping on a live program from the live drawer.
 **Live Drawer: Personal Reminder Turned Off/On** | Measures tapping on an 'on/off Reminder’ button, to turn on/off a personal reminder notification from within the 'live drawer'.
+**Live Drawer: Show All Channels Clicked** | Measures tapping on the 'Show All Channels' link within the live drawer, a link which will display a selection of live channels. *Note: This link only appears in the UI if more than one channel is configured*
 **Settings: Facebook Area Clicked** | Measures tapping on the ‘Facebook’ section in the Settings screen.
 **Settings: Facebook Login Button Switched** | Measures toggeling the 'Facebook toggle' in order to log in or out, in the Settings screen.
 **Settings: Twitter Area Clicked** | Measures tapping on the ‘Twitter’ section in the Settings screen.